angarg12/minichallenge-flood-fill-java/README.md

 * Make sure that you have java and maven installed, e.g. `sudo yum install java maven`
 * NOTE: This project works with Java 17.
 Other java versions might require changes to the pom file.
 * To run the unit tests `mvn test`

+NOTE: Maven might fail intermittently when running tests.
+If you experience this, keep retrying `mvn test`.